Geology of the Australian Capital Territory: Devonian

 Small granite intrusions injected the rocks in the Canberra Graben around 408 million years ago.
 The Molong-Monaro Terrane was carried into position on the east coast of Australia.

 The Bowning Deformation caused the north–south faulting and long folding in the area surrounding the ACT.
 This deformation was connected with the attachment of the terrane to the continent.
 During this stage metamorphism occurred.
 In the Canberra Graben and Cullarin Block, metamorphism mostly reached the upper greenschist stage, with shallow burial and temperature below 350 °C. This changed the volcanics and sediments with sericitisation, saussuritisation, conversion of plagioclase to albite, and conversion of biotite to chlorite, titanite, epidote and opaque minerals.
 On the western margin in southwest Belconnen, Duffy, and Kambah in the Laidlaw and Walker Volcanics the temperature was lower and prehnite-pumpellyite facies was achieved.
 This was not sufficient to convert plagioclase to albite.

 More intense metamorphism occurred to the east of the Googong Dam, east of the ACT on the Molonglo Range and Yarrow Peak and Taliesin Hills.
 Psammitic schist and pellitic schist occur there.
 Within this region, there are two parallel belts of knotted schist even more strongly heated to over 525 °C. The temperature gradient in the area was high at 70 °C per kilometre.

 In the east side of the Cullarin Block, in the east-pointing finger of the ACT, the Tabberabberan Orogeny also reached the upper greenschist facies again.
 East–west pressure caused ruptures forming the Winslade and Deakin Faults and other northwest- or northeast-trending faults.

 A dyke of olivine teschenite intruded into the Red Rocks Gorge area of the Murrumbidgee River.
 The Kosiusko uplift elevated the land in the Snowy Mountains and Southern Highlands areas.
 This uplift reactivated the Murrumbidgee Fault, the Queanbeyan Fault and the Lake George Fault.

 Mining

 Minor mining operations have occurred historically throughout the region, both for precious metals including gold, silver, lead, and copper, and for construction materials.
-However the only commercial operations to continue at the present day are the Stockmans Quarry at Pialligo which excavates Camp Hill Sandstone, and a large Quarry on Mount Mugga Mugga which excavates Mugga Mugga Porphyry for use as construction gravel e.g. for road surfaces, and in concrete.
+The only commercial operations now here are the Stockmans Quarry at Pialligo which excavates Camp Hill Sandstone, and a large quarry on Mount Mugga Mugga which excavates Mugga Mugga Porphyry for construction gravel and concrete mix.